Jennifer Lopez and Alex Rodriguez Officially Break Up - E! Online

 It's officially over for Jennifer Lopez and Alex Rodriguez.

-The singer and the New York Yankees alum confirmed they've called off their engagement in a statement to Today.
+On April 15, the singer and the New York Yankees alum confirmed they've called off their engagement in a statement to E!
+News.

 "We have realized we are better as friends and look forward to remaining so," the two said.
 "We will continue to work together and support each other on our shared businesses and projects."

-Lopez, who shares twins Emme and Max Muniz with her ex-husband Marc Anthony, and Rodriguez, who shares daughters Natasha and Ella Rodriguez with ex-wife Cynthia Scurtis, added they "wish the best for each other and one another's children."
+Lopez, who shares 13-year-old twins Emme and Max Muñiz with her ex-husband Marc Anthony, and Rodriguez—who shares daughters Natasha, 16, and Ella Rodriguez, 12, with ex-wife Cynthia Scurtis—added they "wish the best for each other and one another's children."

 "Out of respect for them," they continued, "the only other comment we have to say is thank you to everyone who has sent kind words and support."